jakeberv/avian_molecular_shifts/README.md

-# Supplemental Data Repository: Genome and life-history evolution link bird diversification to the end-Cretaceous mass extinction
+# Supplemental Data Repository

+## Genome and life-history evolution link bird diversification to the end-Cretaceous mass extinction

 *in press* at Science Advances